 Where did you study?

-– Right now I am locuming around London working with small animals.
-In other words, dogs, cats, rabbits, guinea pigs and the occasional birds and reptiles.
+Right now I am locuming around London working with small animals.
+In other words, dogs, cats, rabbits, guinea pigs, and occasional birds and reptiles.
 I like most areas of veterinary medicine but love a bit of surgery and get really excited whenever we have exotics in the clinic.
-My veterinary work also includes a lot of Instagraming cute puppies and kittens!
+My veterinary work also includes a lot of Instagramming cute puppies and kittens!

 What’s the thing you love the most about your job?

-– For those of you trying to get into vet school, do as much work experience as you can in different fields of vet medicine, even abattoirs!
+For those of you trying to get into vet school, do as much work experience as you can in different fields of veterinary medicine, even abattoirs!
 For vet students, vet school can be tough but don’t forget to enjoy yourself!
-Those 5 or 6 years will be the craziest years of your life, so don’t spend the whole time in the library!
+Those five or six years will be the craziest years of your life, so don’t spend the whole time in the library!

-If you want to see more interesting pictures check out his Instagram Profile here:
+If you want to see more interesting pictures check out his Instagram profile.